httpwg/http-extensions/draft-ietf-httpbis-priority.md

 request priority from the client or the response priority from the server.
 {{merging}} describes how intermediaries can combine the priority information sent from clients and servers.
-Clients cannot interpret the appearance or omission of a Priority response header as acknowledgement that any prioritization has occurred.
+Clients cannot interpret the appearance or omission of a Priority response header field as acknowledgement that any prioritization has occurred.
 Guidance for how endpoints can act on Priority header values is given in {{server-scheduling}} and {{client-scheduling}}.